Are you one of the lazy or anxious kind to visit your dentist regularly. Then consider this-“Scientists say that tooth loss could lead to memory loss”

 Is it true that tooth loss could mean loss of memory?

-Research has shown the potential connection between general poor health and poor oral health and brain health, that they could be related.
-There could be a link between tooth loss and memory loss.
+There is a potential connection between general poor health and poor oral health and brain health, that these conditions could be related.
+There could be a potential link between tooth loss and memory loss.
 But the association could be small.
 Further research in the field will give us a better picture.

-As of now its important that you follow stringent oral hygiene procedures of brushing twice a day, flossing and rinsing with a mouthwash.
+For now, you have to make sure to maintain good dental hygiene to safeguard the health of your teeth.
+It’s important that you follow stringent oral hygiene procedures of brushing twice a day, flossing and rinsing with a mouthwash.
 And do not forget to visit your dentist for your regular check ups.